argonne-lcf/CompPerfWorkshop/03_containers/ThetaGPU/README.md

 echo mpirun=$(which mpirun)
 ```

 Finally the exectuable is launched.
+Notice on NVidia systems that the `singularity exec` or `singularity run` commands must use the `--nv` flag to pass important libraries/drivers from the host to the container environment.

 ```bash
 mpirun -hostfile $COBALT_NODEFILE -n $PROCS -npernode $PPN singularity exec --nv -B $MPI_BASE $CONTAINER /usr/source/mpi_hello_world